BROUSSARD – Services were Saturday for former ULL math and statistics professor Dr. Thomas Boullion. He died May 10 at age 71.

 He was a professor for more than 40 years and was also on faculties at Texas Tech University and the University of Texas.

-Survivors include his wife JoAnn and three children.
+Survivors include his wife Nancy, a son and four daughters.

-Survivors include his wife Margaret and three children.
+Survivors include his wife Carolyn, a son and a daughter.

 Arrangements are by Charlet.